Prathihaspodduturi/Splitwise/README.md

 This project is a full-stack application that mimics the functionality of Splitwise, facilitating the management and splitting of expenses among users.
 It includes a React-based frontend, a Spring Boot backend, and utilizes MySQL for data storage.

+## Database Optimizations

+To enhance the performance and responsiveness of the application, several indexes have been applied to the database tables.
+These indexes improve the efficiency of query operations, especially on larger datasets.
+The indexes are particularly focused on fields that are frequently queried and joined on, such as user IDs and group IDs in tables handling expenses and group memberships.

 ## Features

 - **User Authentication**: Includes functionalities for users to sign up, log in, and log out.